-If you’re a homeowner in Delaware, New Jersey, Maryland or eastern Pennsylvania, you know that the while we haven’t yet flipped the calendar to June, summer temperatures have arrived on the Eastern Seaboard.
+If you’re a homeowner in Delaware, New Jersey, Maryland or eastern Pennsylvania, you know that while we haven’t yet flipped the calendar to June, summer temperatures have arrived on the Eastern Seaboard.
 Spring maintenance is still in full swing for most homeowners, though, as cooler temps kept us all inside longer than we wished earlier this year.
 As you toil your weekend hours away beautifying your home, don’t forget that the sun and heat can wear you out faster than you might imagine.

 Working Outside in Summer Heat: Overexposure

-Summer weather conditions can do more than exhaust your energy.
+Summer weather conditions can do more than exhausting your energy.
 Overexposure to sun and heat can pose serious dangers to your health.
 The US Department of Labor’s Occupational Health and Safety Administration cautions against this overexposure, noting that summer conditions can “cause heat cramps and rashes.
 The most serious heat-related disorders are heat stroke and heat exhaustion.
 Symptoms include confusion; irrational behavior; loss of consciousness; hot, dry skin; and abnormally high body temperature.”

-We know how hard it is to find time to complete home maintenance, and we know how difficult it can be to call it quits once you’ve begun a task; the urge cross it off of your to-do list is strong!
+We know how hard it is to find time to complete home maintenance, and we know how difficult it can be to call it quits once you’ve begun a task; the urge to cross it off of your to-do list is strong!
 But working in the summer heat comes with its own special challenges, and you must protect yourself.
 Read on for three summer safety tips to keep in mind so you can tackle that outdoor home maintenance to-do list safely.

 Summer Safety Tip 1: Plan Strategically

 Sit down with your home maintenance to-do list, and think carefully about the areas of your property that need the most attention.
-That shed that needs repainting the the back: when does it get the most direct sunlight?
+That shed that needs repainting the back: when does it get the most direct sunlight?
 Choose another time of day to get working on it.
 The basement windows that are in disrepair: which ones need the most attention?
 Start with them early in the morning, and break until the early evening hours.

 As these anecdotes illustrate, you can carefully plan so that you’re accomplishing items on your to-do list while avoiding peak daily temperatures and direct sunlight.
-This method requires a bit more planning and flexibility, but it will also make your home maintenance goals much more achievable, because you’ll be able to complete them more efficiently and safely.
+This method requires a bit more planning and flexibility, but it will also make your home maintenance goals much more achievable because you’ll be able to complete them more efficiently and safely.